 After-tax returns are shown only for Investor shares; after-tax returns for other share classes will vary.
 After-tax returns are calculated using the highest individual marginal federal income tax rates in effect during each year of the periods shown and do not reflect the impact of state and local taxes.
 Your actual after-tax returns depend on your individual tax situation and likely will differ from the results shown above.
 In addition, after-tax returns are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as a 401(k) plan or individual retirement account (IRA).
-Returns after taxes on distributions and sale of Fund shares are higher than returns before taxes for certain periods shown because they reflect the tax benefit of capital losses realized on the sale of Fund shares.
+Returns after taxes for certain periods shown because they reflect the tax benefit of capital losses realized on the sale of Fund shares.